-- Sub-threshold indicators.
-These have been introduced to monitor serviceability before a recognised service or asset performance failure level is reached.
-They allow deterioration of assets to be identified before the asset fails.
-For example, a water treatment works 'fails' if turbidity reaches the prescribed concentration value (PCV) of 1.0 NTU - a sub-threshold indicator of the number of samples above 0.8 NTU has been used.
-Subthreshold indicators reduce the risk that management action to maintain service targets or asset performance targets masks an underlying deterioration of serviceability. - 2.1.8 Based on the above criteria we reviewed the serviceability indicators used in England and Wales and identified other indicators for consideration.
-In addition to established service and performance indicators we considered: - Consumption indicators such as power usage or chemical consumption.
+- Is it used by the company to monitor, assess and inform asset maintenance requirements? - Is performance for the indicator within the company's control? - Does it provide robust 'stable' data? - Is it currently reported or externally verifiable? - Is it used or recognised by external stakeholders, in particular the quality regulators? - Is an historical data trend available or can a reasonable period of historical data be back-cast? - 2.1.8 Based on the above criteria we reviewed the serviceability indicators used in England and Wales and identified other indicators for consideration.
+In addition to established service, performance and sub-threshold indicators we considered: - Consumption indicators such as power usage or chemical consumption.
 We concluded that changes in this type of indicator were influenced more by changes in need and operational practice than by the performance of the assets; and - Indicators which link asset failure and service consequence for example sewage pump failure which results in an overflow.
 Some indicators of this type were included and we will consider additional indicators of this type in the future. - 2.1.9 The serviceability indicators we use are the type of indicator the company should use to target investment and monitor the effectiveness of asset maintenance.
 The relative merits of each indicator were assessed and then reviewed with NI Water.
 As part of this process, NI Water was asked to propose other indicators which might better reflect serviceability and take account of the company's developing asset management systems.
 The company did not offer alternative measures.
-We believe that there is a need for indicators that represent non-infrastructure serviceability based on unplanned maintenance indicator(s) and we have asked the company to draw up a specification for this type of measure.
-The company did not have a specific measure in place and has developed a specification.
-However, it will be some time before a data trend is available to allow this to be effective. - 2.1.10 A 'primary' serviceability indicator is identified in each service area.
-This is listed first and highlighted in bold text.
-Particular reliance will be placed on the performance of these indicators in reaching an overall assessment for the service area. - 2.1.11 While the assessment depends on the collection of long term data, the basket of serviceability indicators is not fixed.
+We believe that there is a need for indicators that represent non-infrastructure serviceability based on unplanned maintenance indicator(s) and we asked the company to draw up a specification for this type of measure.
+The company did not have a specific measure in place but has now developed a specification.
+However, it will be some time before a data trend is available to allow this to be effective. - 2.1.10 While the assessment depends on the collection of long term data, the basket of serviceability indicators is not fixed.
 The Utility Regulator remains open to considering alternative indicators which would enhance the assessment.
 We would welcome suggestions from stakeholders for indicators that might provide a better indication of serviceability.
 In particular, we would encourage NI Water to continue to identify and propose alternative serviceability indicators as its asset management systems and processes develop.

-- 2.1.12 Serviceability indicators will be reviewed from time to time to ensure that they remain appropriate and effective.
+- 2.1.11 Serviceability indicators will be reviewed from time to time to ensure that they remain appropriate and effective.
 As compliance improves towards 100%, some of the statutory compliance measures will become less useful and greater reliance might be placed on sub-threshold indicators.
-Where experience shows that the selected basket of indicators does not address a particular service issue, we will consider introducing alternative targeted indicators. - 2.1.13 The serviceability indicators and serviceability assessment do not replace regulatory targets or provide a performance measure for quality compliance.
+Where experience shows that the selected basket of indicators does not address a particular service issue, we will consider introducing alternative targeted indicators. - 2.1.12 Effective assessment depends on reliable data which has been collected over the medium to long term using a consistent methodology.
+The poor quality of some historical data could compromise the assessment in the short term.
+We have recognised this in the selection of initial indicators and the quality of historical data will influence how we use serviceability assessments until robust data trends can be established. - 2.1.13 The serviceability indicators and serviceability assessment do not replace regulatory targets or provide a performance measure for quality compliance.
 Their sole purpose is to assess asset maintenance and monitor the effective delivery of asset maintenance.
-Issues relating to quality compliance and regulatory targets will be addressed through existing statutory and regulatory processes. - 2.1.14 Effective assessment depends on reliable data which has been collected over the medium to long term using a consistent methodology.
-The poor quality of some historical data could compromise the assessment in the short term.
-We have recognised this in the selection of initial indicators and the quality of historical data will influence how we use serviceability assessments until robust data trends can be established.
+Issues relating to quality compliance and regulatory targets will be addressed through existing statutory and regulatory processes.